Old Believers: Schism

 In 1666, the exasperated tsar convened a general synod in Moscow to resolve the Nikon crisis and the controversy surrounding the new rite.
 At first, Alexis and his councilors sought consensus.
 The first sitting of Russian clerics, after deposing Nikon, voted to accept the "corrected" ritual without any reference to the traditional one.
 The intransigence of the anti-reformers angered Alexis.
-The second sitting, attended by foreign Eastern hierarchs, anathemized the old rite and its followers, declaring Russian custom as heretical.
+The second sitting, attended by foreign Greek hierarchs from the East, anathemized the old rite and its followers, declaring Russian custom (or at the very least those who followed it in rejection of the authority of the church) as heretical.
 The members of the opposition, facing the sovereign's wrath, buckled.
 Alexander, Neronov, Nikita Dobrynin, the late Spiridon's brother Efrem and most of their circle accepted the resolutions, denounced their former views and asked for forgiveness.
 Only four remained steadfast: Avvakum, Fyodor Ivanov, Epifany and Lazar.
-The latter three's tongues were cut out, and they were all exiled to Pustozersk, a penal colony in the Arctic Circle.
+The latter two's tongues and fingers on the left hand were cut (Fyodor underwent the same punishment in 1670), and they were all exiled to Pustozersk, a penal colony in the Arctic Circle.